-The council also has a strategic partnership agreement in place with Hampshire County Council for the provision of children's services, education and skills.
-The council remains accountable for the provision of these services and the associated budgets.
-Payments of £1.661 million were made to Hampshire County Council in 2022-23 under this strategic partnership agreement.
+The council also had a strategic partnership agreement in place with Hampshire County Council for the provision of Childrens Services but the arrangement ceased on 31 January 2024 whereby a directly employed Director of Childrens Services was appointed.
+Throughout the period the council remained accountable for the provision of these services and the associated budgets.
+Payments of £1.646 million were made to Hampshire County Council in 2023-24 under this strategic partnership agreement up until it ceased.

 The Isle of Wight Council administers the Isle of Wight Council Pension fund which includes admitted bodies as detailed in the Isle of Wight Council Pension Fund accounts.
-The council charged the fund £0.539 million for expenses incurred in administering the funds.
+The council charged the fund £0.576 million for expenses incurred in administering the funds.